luraess/parallel-gpu-workshop-JuliaCon21/README.md

 synchronize()
 # [...] skipped lines
 ```
 > 💡 We use `@cuda blocks=cublocks threads=cuthreads` to launch the GPU function on the appropriate number of threads, i.e. "parallel workers".
 The numerical grid resolution `nx` and `ny` must now be chosen accordingly to the number of parallel workers.
-Also, note that we need to run a higher resolution in order to saturate the GPU memory bandwith and get relevant performance measure.
+Also, note that we need to run a higher resolution in order to saturate the GPU memory bandwidth and get relevant performance measure.

 Running [`diffusion_2D_damp_perf_gpu.jl`](scripts/diffusion_2D_damp_perf_gpu.jl) with `nx = ny = 4096`
 - on an Nvidia Titan Xp (12GB) GPU produces following output: